altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~He located the captain's voice through a radio on his hip~ "G::Come on, she's at the helm"
 *He pressed the button on the radio*
-"G::I picked up Miss Crisp, and Flanagan was there" "A::Did he do this?
+"G::I picked up Miss Crisp, and Flanagan was there."
+"A::Did he do this?
 The link is breaking."
 ~They reached the entrance to the tower in the center~